-The area of operation is located in the harbor at TAC Autonomy Center and is approximately 20 m by 20 m.
-All missions will pe performed in this area.
+The area of operation is located in the harbor at Tau Autonomy Center (TAC) and is approximately 20 m by 20 m.
+One mission will be performed in the TAC training pool.

 2.4 Competition Scoring

 The competition is divided into static and dynamic events.